DIARY: The perils of finding building contractors in England.

 - 3/4 tsp salt

-- Starting with all ingredients at room temperature, break three eggs into a measuring cup, approx 3/4 cup.
+- Starting with all ingredients at room temperature, break three eggs into bowl and beat well.

-- Add exactly the same amount of milk and beat into a smooth mix.
+- Add exactly the milk and beat into a smooth mix.

 - Slowly add exactly the same amount of white all-purpose flour, and beat until it is a smooth batter with no lumps.